rinde/RinSim/pages/design/design.md

 In the above example, RinSim is configured with a number of models that interact with each other.
 The ```MAS```, ```Solver```, and ```GUI``` components can also interact with these models (shown in the image as a single RinSim interface).
 In this example the ```MAS``` and ```Solver``` components represent algorithms that are using various RinSim APIs.

-The code is organized in a number of Maven modules
+The code is organized in a number of Maven modules:

-Main modules:
+__Main modules__:
 - Core
 - User Interface
 - PDPTW